-Makes sense.
-But at some point, you hear out about landing pages.
-And you’re left wondering: what do they do?
+But what about your landing pages?
+What do they do?
 How are they different?
-Do you need to use both?
 Is a landing page better than a homepage?
-You have a hundred questions and very few answers.

-We’re going to break each page type down to its most basic elements so you understand the distinct differences between them.
-But we’re also going to discuss some of the similarities, so that not only do you know the differences like a pro, you’ll also understand why some people confuse the two, so that you’re better prepared to design your own homepage.
+We’re going to break each page type down to its most basic elements so you learn the differences between them.
+We’re also going to discuss some of the similarities so you understand why some people confuse the two.

 The biggest difference is in what each page’s job is.
 And we’re going to jump into those details right now.